sriramab/gamamanual/WikiOnly/NewVersionChanges.md

 * the step of batch experiments is now executed after all repetitions of simulations are done (not after each one).
 They can however be still accessed using the attributes `simulations` (see Batch.gaml in Models Library)
 * signal and diffuse have been merged into a single statement
 * facets do not accept a space between their identifier and the `:` anymore.
+* simplification of equation/solve statements and deprecation of old facets

 # Enhancements in 1.7
 * multi-simulation